LCS2-IIITD/influence_dispersion_extension/README.md

 ## Directories
 ### src
-This has 3 has scripts named
+This has 2 has scripts named
 * ```init.py```
 This script parses the dataset.
-It parses for the year, and creates a ```global_citation_graph```.
+It first parses for the year, and then creates a ```global_citation_graph```.
 In this, the invalid edges are removed, the Influence Dispersion Graph (IDG) for each paper is isolated and converted to Influence Dispersion Tree (IDT) and serialised in the form of a dictionary.
 The agruments it takes are (All are mandatory):
     * ```--dataset```: path of the meta data file dataset.
     * ```--dumps```: path to dump the serialised pickled files.